 Dosa is the first thing that pops up whenever you talk of Karnataka cuisines.
-There are variety of ways of serving Dosa Masala dosa have potato filling and is enjoyed with Sambhar and coconut chutney.
+There are a variety of ways of serving Dosa Masala dosa has potato filling and are enjoyed with Sambhar and coconut chutney.

 Kerala is surrounded by sea it is a very popular tourist attraction, here you can find a variety of both vegetarian and non-vegetarian dishes with a lot of seafood.

 Kerala is also known as the “Land of Spices” which they use in their culinary skills Chillies, curry leaves, coconut, mustard seeds, turmeric, tamarind, and asafoetida are very frequently used.

 You will find a lot of coconuts in the dishes.
 Some of the popular dishes are idli, dosa, appam, idiyappam, puttu, and pathiri, here you will find various varieties of sambar and rasam.
 Sadya is a traditional vegetarian feast of Kerala usually served on a banana leaf.

 The most popular breakfast dish of Kerala is Puttu and Kadala Curry which is steamed rice flour made with cylinders and we add grated coconut in between as fillings.